 The preparation of consolidated financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenue and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates include those regarding the valuation of the assets acquired and liabilities assumed in the acquisition of Memcine and share-based compensation.
+Significant estimates include those regarding the valuation of debt instruments, derivatives, the fair value of royalty liabilities and share-based compensation.

 Principles of Consolidation

 The Company is required to report its non-controlling interest in all subsidiaries as a separate component of shareholders' equity.
+The majority of the non-controlling interest is controlled by K4 Enterprises.
 The Company is also required to present the consolidated net income and the portion of the consolidated net income allocable to the non-controlling interest and to the shareholders of the Company separately in its consolidated statements of operations.
 Losses applicable to the non-controlling interest are allocated to the non-controlling interest even when those losses are in excess of the non-controlling interest's investment basis.

 Cash and Cash Equivalents

-The Company considers all highly liquid investments with maturity of three months or less when purchased to be cash equivalents.
+The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
 The Company maintains its cash in institutions insured by the Federal Deposit Insurance Corporation ("FDIC").
-The Company had $127,823 and $313,333 cash equivalents at June 30, 2017 and December 31, 2016, respectively.
+The Company had $1,950 and $66,118 of cash equivalents at June 30, 2018 and December 31, 2017, respectively.

 Concentrations of Credit Risk

-For the six months ended June 30, 2017 and 2016, the Company maintained cash accounts in U.S. dollars as well as European Union euros, and incurred certain expenses denominated in U.S. dollars and European Union euros.
+The Company has maintained cash accounts in U.S. dollars as well as European Union euros, and incurred certain expenses denominated in U.S. dollars and European Union euros.
 The Company's functional and reporting currency is the U.S. dollar.
 Transactions denominated in foreign currencies are translated into U.S. dollars at exchange rates in effect on the date of the transactions.
 Assets and liabilities are translated using exchange rates at the end of each period.
 Exchange gains or losses on transactions are included in earnings.
 For all periods presented, any exchange gains or losses or translation adjustments resulting from foreign currency transactions are included in the statements of operations as other income (expense).

 In-Process Research and Development

 In-process research and development ("IPR&D") represents the estimated fair value assigned to research and development projects acquired in a purchased business combination that have not been completed at the date of acquisition and which have no alternative future use.
 IPR&D assets acquired in a business combination are capitalized as indefinite-lived intangible assets.
 These assets remain indefinite-lived until the completion or abandonment of the associated research and development efforts.
 During the periods prior to completion or abandonment, those acquired indefinite-lived assets are not amortized but are tested for impairment annually, or more frequently, if events or changes in circumstances indicate that the asset might be impaired.
 During periods after completion, those acquired indefinite-lived assets are amortized based on their useful life.
 The fair value of the assets acquired was $6,977,347.
-These assets are still subject to research and development completion and accordingly, no amortization has been recorded.
+These assets are still subject to research and development completion, and accordingly have not been impaired nor has any amortization been recorded.

 Property and Equipment